 It is important to note that the language of school education changes according to the language zone of the schools.
 The education is given in the four official languages of Switzerland: German, French, Italian or Romansh.
 However, for Romansh students, their school language is especially important as this language has very few speakers.
 This ensures that the Romansh language and culture is preserved and maintained.

-See also Facts about element iron?
+See also Facts about endangered dolphins?

 The recent education rankings show that France has remained in the 5th spot, with the United States, United Kingdom, Germany, and Canada taking the top 4 positions, respectively.
 Switzerland, Japan, and Sweden round out the top 8.